ets/aws-lambda-firewall/readme.md

 Description
 ------------

 The Lambda firewall can be used in sensitive environments where you want to keep strict control over security groups.
 Users with a valid API gateway key can make a request to temporarily whitelist their IP address for a specific duration without the need for access to the console or IAM permissions to alter Security Groups.
 After the whitelist entry expires, it is automatically removed.
-You no longer need to add or remove ingress rules or security groups manually, which is especially useful for users with many different breakout IP addresses.
+You no longer need to add or remove ingress rules or security groups manually, which is especially useful for users with many different source/origin IP addresses.

 Installation
 ------------